gustapp/elric/docs/index.rst

-.. etl documentation master file, created by sphinx-quickstart.
+.. elric documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-etl documentation!
+elric documentation!
 ==============================================

 Contents: